Left Hand Side (LHS)

 Conditional Elements

-If a rule LHS contains multiples patterns their default conjunction is the logical and
+If a rule LHS contains multiples patterns their default conjunction is the logical and; it is also possible to use other conjunctions such as or, not and exists:

 import eu.trentorise.game.model.Action;